Uygartuna/QNumberHelper/README.md

 conda activate <env>

 # Running the UI
-execute

-RunHelper

-or run via the command below
+Execute the RunHelper script from the root or run via the command below

 python QNumberHelperUI.py